nphorsley59/survival-model/README.md

 Once I have a good understanding of the dataset, I like to visualize some of the distributions and relationships that I think might be informative.
 I like to use Seaborn (such as .distplot(), .barplot(), .boxplot(), and .scatterplot()) for straight-forward visualizations and Matplotlib.pyplot for visualizations that require more flexibility.<br>

 **Figure 2.** A passenger's probability of surviving the wreck was non-random.
-It was strongly dependent on attributes such as age and economic class.<br>
+It was strongly dependent on attributes such as age, sex, and economic class.<br>

 ![alt_text](https://github.com/nphorsley59/Predicting_Passenger_Survival/blob/master/Figures/ageclass_survivalrate.png "Influence of Age and Economic Class on Survival")<br>